THE DREAMS SHORT COURSE

 Section Styles red-bl

-How your worldview influences and impacts your capacity to dream and live your life.
+Learn how your worldview influences and impacts your capacity to dream and live your life.

-The steps to interpret and deepen your sense-making with dreams.
+Gain steps to interpret and deepen your sense-making with dreams.

-An invitation to step into the role of a researcher to explore your earth-based ancestry, connection to territory and, learn with other cultures ethically.
+Invitation to step into the role of a researcher to explore your earth-based ancestry, connection to territory and, learn with other cultures ethically.

-To connect with the relational web of life and a spiritual worldview to dream in more profound ways.
+Connect with the relational web of life and a spiritual worldview to dream in more profound ways.

 Inspiration to apply dream awareness to your life, to take action and support your work in the world.